OmicsoftDocs/ArraySuiteDoc/docs/tutorials/Land Explorer/Explorer/SampleExplorer.md

 #### Open Land to Filtered Land view

-Without entering a gene, clicking the search button will take users to the [sample distribution view](../Land Views/Sample Level Views/Samples.md) to display samples, prefiltered using the FrontaPage Filters.
+Without entering a gene, clicking the search button will take users to the [sample distribution view](../Land Views/Sample Level Views/Samples.md) to display samples, prefiltered using the FrontPage Filters.